 - First, please tell us about your school.

-- Justin : “College Du Leman was founded 60 years ago.
-Our school is located on the mountain side.
-At our school, we have 2 to 18 years old's, and our boarding system starts from 8 years old to 18 years old.
+- Justin : “Collège Du Léman was founded 60 years ago.
+Our school is located near Geneva, between the mountains and the lake.
+At our school, we have 2 to 18 years old’s, and our boarding system starts from 8 years old to 18 years old.
 As a school, we are known as a visionary school with our education philosophy and also for leadership we have at school.
 We have been involved in many different projects since its inception.
-We are a part of Nord Anglia Education family of schools, which represents 70 schools across the world.
-I think the school is very unique because it really has a focus on a balance in life.
-We are focused on not just the education of the classroom, but as much for me the boarding is about education outside the classroom to make sure our children understand academics are very important but is equally important to know the values in life, respect, internationalism, team spirits, excellence of value which we put in acronym, RISE.
-Everybody in the classroom and outside the classroom understands what RISE means.
-Also, teachers we have for boarding are dedicated to the boarding department, and they don’t work in classrooms.
-In this way, we can make sure children understand important things in 21 Century, which is healthy living.
-It means healthy eating, and a healthy mind.
-For example, how to choose correct friends in life, how to stay safe using online, and how to balance screen addiction.
-There are a lot of pillars of well-being, which we give reports to our families.
-Our reports are not just about academic records, but also the situation of their life.
+We are a part of the Nord Anglia Education family of schools, which represents 70 schools across the world.
+The school is unique because it has a focus on a balance in life.
+We are focused on not just the education inside of the classroom, but as much for me the boarding is about education outside the classroom, to make sure our children understand academics are very important but is equally important to know the values in life: Respect, Internationalism, Team spirits, Excellence of value which we put in our acronym, RISE.
+Everybody in the school understands what RISE means.
+The teachers we have for boarding are dedicated to the boarding department, and they don’t work in classrooms.
+In this way, we can make sure children understand important things in the 21st Century.
+For example we teach about healthy eating, healthy thinking, how to choose correct friends in life, how to stay safe using online, and how to balance screen addiction.
+There are 5 pillars of well-being, which we give reports to our families, so our reports are not just about academic records, but also the situation of their life.

 The other thing is our school is very international.
 We have students with over 100 nationalities.
-It is a very diverse and great environment for children to learn about each other and different cultures every day at classroom and outside classroom. "
+It is a very diverse and great environment for children to learn about each other and different cultures every day inside and outside of the classroom. “

 - What does your child's life look like at your school?